dumbButSkilledDev/freebsd_quicksetup/README.md

 # freebsd_quicksetup
-quick freebsd bootstrap with kde
+quick freebsd bootstrap with kde with linux compat setup
 # usage
 right after the installation choose to make further modification and run the following. choose Y to any prompts. this assumes internet connection
 ```